 - Refrigerate the Pie Crust until ready to use

 Prepare The Pecan Pie Filling

 - Preheat the oven to 350 degrees F

 - In a large mixing bowl, whisk together the light brown sugar, melted butter and salt until smooth

 - Add the eggs, corn syrup and vanilla extract and continue whisking until fully combined

 - Sprinkle the chocolate chips on the bottom of the tart followed by the pecan halves

-- Pour the pecan filling over the chocolate chips and pecan pieces to fill pie dough 3/4 full
+- Pour the pecan filling over the chocolate chips and pecan pieces to fill pie crust ¾ full

 - Place the Deep Dish Chocolate Pecan Tart in the oven and bake for 55-60 minutes or until the top becomes a dark golden color, the filling starts to slightly puff up and only the very center has a slight jiggle.